typestyle/csx/docs/README.md

 |                       FOOTER                         |
 --------------------------------------------------------
 ```
 This is actually a layout used by lots of applications.
-If you think about it, its just a nesting of concepts you already know `vertical`,`horizontal`, `flex`, `content`.
+If you think about it, its just a nesting of concepts you already know `csx.vertical`,`csx.horizontal`, `csx.flex`, `csx.content`.

 In fact its a combination of the first layout: